blazium-engine/blazium-docs/tutorials/shaders/advanced_postprocessing.rst

 Introduction
 ------------

-This tutorial describes an advanced method for post-processing in Godot.
+This tutorial describes an advanced method for post-processing in Blazium.
 In particular, it will explain how to write a post-processing shader that uses the depth buffer.
 You should already be familiar with post-processing generally and, in particular, with the methods outlined in the :ref:`custom post-processing tutorial <doc_custom_postprocessing>`.